And because it tastes so good!

 Omega 3 and omega-6 ‘essential fatty acids’ (meaning that they are not naturally occurring in your body and you must consume them) are most definitely important for your health, especially at the correct ratio.
 They help your nervous system, immune system, cell membrane stabilization, lower blood pressure, lower triglyceride levels, plus they are cancer and heart disease fighters and reduce inflammation.

 Every whole, plant food has naturally occurring fat.
-There isn’t any evidence showing that we need more fat than what you will get while eating a whole food, high carbohydrate, plant-based diet.
+There isn’t any evidence showing that we need more fat than what you will get while eating a whole food, plant-based diet.

-The Standard American Diet (‘SAD’ ironically) results in an excess of omega 6, and not enough omega-3 fatty acids, which impairs the absorption of omega 3.
+The Standard American Diet (‘SAD’) results in an excess of omega 6, and not enough omega-3 fatty acids, which impairs the absorption of omega 3.
 The trick here is to have a balance ideally at a 1:1 ratio of both 6 and 3.
-To do this, the trick is to minimize, or eliminate animal products and processed foods, and to eat a whole-food, plant-based diet.
+To do this, the trick is to minimize, or eliminate animal products and processed foods, and to eat whole plant foods.
 These foods naturally have a good balance of omegas and will restore a healthy balance.

 What kinds of foods are best?
 Flaxseeds, chia seeds, mangos, melons, berries, hemp seeds, leafy greens, beans, cabbages, and winter squash.